-Inorganic, organic and inorganic with organic fertilizer applied field soil samples were collected the top 20 cm layer of the soil profile and around root systems of the experimental crop respectively.
-In each experimental field, three different soil samples soil samples from 10 locations randomly selected plants were collected, pooled together and mixed thoroughly.
+Inorganic, organic and inorganic with organic fertilizer applied field soil samples were collected from the top 20 cm layer of the soil profile.
+In each experimental field, the soil samples from randomly selected 10 locations were collected, pooled together and mixed thoroughly.
 The soil samples of inorganic, organic and inorganic with organic fields were stored separately at 4°C. The soils were sieved through a 2mm sieve, moistened to 60% of water holding capacity and incubated at 30°C for 10 days to permit uniform rewetting and to allow microbial activity to equilibrate after the initial disturbances.
 Then soil samples were used for the analysis of bacterial and fungal populations using standard procedure [12].